 Some Fluterscooter bags fit your flute and piccolo.
 However, there’s also a messenger bag and a flute backpack.

 Most Fluterscooter bags use real or vegan leather, they’re waterproof, and they look good.
 I get compliments on my Fluterscooter bag all of the time.

 You can even share the love with your clarinet and oboe friends since Fluterscooter has bags for them, too!

 The standard color for Altieri bags is black.
 But you can also choose from a ton of colors and patterns to make your bag stand out.
 I got a burgundy bag since that’s one of my favorite colors.

-That’s the thing with Altieri and Fluterscooter.
+And that’s the thing with Altieri and Fluterscooter.
 Both are so popular that you need to have something to differentiate your bag.